 - They maintain and track the shipments, including the names of exporters and importers, customs agents, and so on.

-What is the difference between Inland Container Depot and Container Freight Station?
+Differences between Inland Container Depot and Container Freight Station

 Here is a table highlighting the major points of difference between an ICD and a CFS.